 - Manage our expectations.

-- When you give us information about our treatments and plans of care, find out what we want to know and help us to understand.
+- When you give us information about our treatments and care plans, find out what we want to know and help us understand.

 - Help us make informed decisions before signing consent forms.

 - Make it clear from the start whether you will organise our care or whether you expect us to do this.
 Please take away that uncertainty.

 - Act appropriately and take away unnecessary risk – follow due care and procedure.

 Be mindful that although this might be a normal day for you, it most certainly isn’t a normal day for the terrified patient sat in front of you who has just been diagnosed with cancer and whose life depends on you getting the right treatment.

 From my experience, I would suggest:

 - If something doesn’t seem quite right, be respectful but question it.

 - Don’t let people fob you off with unhelpful comments like ‘it’s nothing to do with us, it’s the other hospital or department.’
 They should surely try to help us find the answers we need.